 Every so often, I describe what I do to make this site a reality.
 For the four of you who like to watch me gaze at my navel, I have good news: today is one of those days.
 For the rest of you, I'm sorry.
 It's one of those days.
 You can move on.
-(I won't be offended.
-You can even give this essay a nasty rating if you want.
-I have skin like leather, and I do pay attention to the ratings.)
+I won't be offended.

 Okay, here goes.

 I use a MacBook to compose all of my essays.
-My old Toshiba laptop (which was running Windows) died and I decided to see if life was better on the other side.
-I have come to like Mac OS X, after some initial frustrations, but I'm not a fanatic or anything.
+Years ago, my Windows laptop died and I decided to see if life was better on the other side.
+I have come to like Mac OS X, after some initial frustrations, and now I have a hard time imagining going back.

 Everything required to make the site go is stored locally, on my MacBook.
 I deploy the site to a local copy of Apache for testing, then to my web host when I'm ready to go live.
 I use a Ruby Rakefile to build the site, and then rsync the whole mess to the server.
 The exact same site goes on the server as on the local test site; all that changes is the rsync destination.

 I am absolutely paranoid about backups and revision control.
-There's years of work here.
+There's decades of work here.
 That's why all of my essays are written in a text editor and stored on my laptop.
-Most blogging software I know of saves your work in a database on the web server.
+Most blogging sites save your work in the cloud.
 Easy, but not fault tolerant.
-I plan to be writing for the next ten, twenty, thirty years... minimum.
-My stuff has to be easily scripted, version-controlled, backed up, and trivial to deploy to another web host when (not if) my current host goes under.
+I've been writing for nearly two decades and plan to continue writing for several more.
+My stuff has to be easily scripted, version-controlled, backed up, and trivial to deploy to another web host when (not if) my host goes under... which it already has.
+Twice.

 The source for my site (including rakefiles) is versioned by Subversion.
+(For new codebases, I use git, but there's no reason to switch.
+It could be worse... the code used to be in CVS.)
 The repository is local, on my laptop.
 The laptop is backed up several times over: first, the entire site is on the web host, of course.
-Most of my files are also backed up automatically to my Mirra continuous backup server, running on my wireless network.
-The entire computer is backed up with Time Machine every hour.
-(Time Machine is better than Mirra, so when the Mirra server dies, I won't replace it.
-Mirra seems to have been killed by Seagate anyway.)
-I also make a bootable whole-disk backup using SuperDuper! and store it off-site.
+The computer itself is backed up to two redundant drives with Time Machine every hour.
+I also make a bootable whole-disk backup using SuperDuper!.
+Every quarter, I rotate one of the backup drives to an off-site location.

 For the color scheme, Jason Beaird's "Color for Coders" article helped me get started and Visibone's Color Laboratory allowed me to pick web-safe colors.
 (I have no idea if we're supposed to limit ourselves to 216 "web-safe" colors any more, but it seemed like a safe bet.
 I cheated a bit for quotes, though.)